aussie-battler/Salty-Dog-Exile-Recruit-Ai-V2/README.md

-## Salty Dog Exile: Recruit Bodyguard Ai V2 by aussie
+## Salty Dog Exile: Recruit Bodyguard Ai V2

+by aussie.

 **Description:** Recruit up to 6 different Ai Body guards from your XM8.